Naveen Jindal School of Management

 An additional 12 semester credit hours of electives must be taken, including at least one course from among the experiential courses taught in the Venture Development Center (ENTP 6360, ENTP 6365, or ENTP 6398).
 The remaining electives may be chosen from among any of the concentration area courses not already taken, the other ENTP electives offered, the non-ENTP courses listed as electives below, or, with permission, from among any of the other JSOM offerings in the ACCT, BPS, FIN, IMS, MIS, MKT, OPRE, or OB areas.

 Students must maintain a 3.0 grade point average in both core courses and in aggregate courses to qualify for the MS degree.

-Prerequisite knowledge in statistics is a requirement for the program.
-Candidates who have not taken equivalent courses will need to take OPRE 6301 to meet the statistics requirement.
-Degree credit is not earned for program prerequisites.
-If required, OPRE 6301 may be included as an additional elective (but it will not count as part of the 36 semester credit hours required for the degree).
+ENTP 6315 requires that students have completed a course in finance (equivalent to FIN 6301).
+FIN 6301 requires completion of a course in business statistics (equivalent to OPRE 6301).
+Candidates who have not taken equivalent courses will need to take FIN 6301 and/or OPRE 6301 to meet the prerequisite requirements.
+If required, one of these prerequisite courses (but not both) may be included as an elective that will count as part of the 36 semester credit hours required for the MS degree.